secretstartups/handbook/releases/index.html.md

 ### GitLab.com deployments overview

-We follow a Continuus Deployment appraoch with the goal of deploying as frequently as possible to keep batch sizes small.
+We follow a Continuous Deployment approach with the goal of deploying as frequently as possible to keep batch sizes small.
 This means that GitLab.com **lives in the now** with changes tracked using commit SHAs rather than [semver] versioning as used by self-managed installations.

 The `self-managed release` is a collection of many successfully deployed `auto-deploy` releases on GitLab.com.
 Users on GitLab.com therefore receive features and bug fixes earlier than